Simon Poidevin: 1984 Grand Slam

 Poidevin toured with the Eighth Wallabies for the 1984 Australia rugby union tour of Britain and Ireland that won rugby union's "grand slam", the first Australian side to defeat all four home nations, England, Ireland, Wales and Scotland, on a tour.
 Poidevin scored four tries from 10 tour games, which included all four Test matches and the tour-closing match against the Barbarians, for a total of 16 points on tour.

 Poidevin played in Australia's first match on tour against London Counties at Twickenham, which the Wallabies won 22–3.
 He was then rested for the second tour match against South and South West, drawn 12–12.
 He played in the third tour match against Cardiff.
 In For Love Not Money he wrote that: ‘Cardiff are one of the great rugby clubs of the world and to draw them so early in the tour presented us with a huge hurdle.
 It was all deadly serious stuff during the build-up to that game...’
-Terry Cooper reported that: ‘Cardiff went clear at 16–0 after 61 minutes when Davies swept home a 20-metre penalty.
+Terry Cooper reported that: "Cardiff went clear at 16–0 after 61 minutes when [Gareth] Davies swept home a 20-metre penalty.
 By then, solid rain had begun to sweep the ground and Cardiff were forced to replace flanker Gareth Roberts with Robert Lakin.
-Davies’ penalty was correctly awarded following a late tackle by Simon Poidevin.
-Davies stood up, shook himself down and landed the goal.’
+Davies' penalty was correctly awarded following a late tackle by Simon Poidevin.
+Davies stood up, shook himself down and landed the goal."
 The Wallabies went on to lose to Cardiff 16–12.
 Poidevin played in the fourth match on tour against Combined Services, won 55–9.
 He was then rested for the fifth match on tour against Swansea, which the Wallabies won 17–7 after the match had to be prematurely abandoned due to a blackout with 12 minutes remaining in the game.

 Poidevin played in the first Test of the Grand Slam tour against England, beating Chris Roche for the remaining back row position.
 Australia defeated England 19–3.
 The Wallabies were level with England at 3–3 at halftime.
 However, Australia scored three second half tries – the last scored by Poidevin.
 In For Love Not Money Poidevin remembered that: ‘For the last of our three tries I was tailing Campese down the touchline like a faithful sheepdog when he tossed me an overhead pass and over I went to score the Twickenham try every kid dreams of.’
 Terry Cooper reported Poidevin's try in Victorious Wallabies: